Christ Church South Yarra

-The Vicar of the Parish is ex officio the President of the School, and sits on the Board.
-The School Chaplain works closely with the Vicar, and other members of the Parish’s Ministry Team, in leading School Chapel services, teaching Religious Education and providing care and support to the staff, families, and alumni of CCGS.
+The Vicar of the Parish is ex officio the President of the school, and sits on the School Board.
+The School Chaplain works closely with the Vicar, and other members of the Parish’s Ministry Team, in leading school Chapel services, teaching Religious Education and providing care and support to the staff, families, and alumni of Christ Church Grammar School.
 Today the Parish of Christ Church is a vibrant, diverse, and inclusive community, with strong ecumenical and inter-faith links.
-Its musical tradition reflects the School’s origins as a ‘choir school’, and it has one of the finest (adult) parish choirs in Melbourne.
-The CCGS Chapel Choir enjoys the opportunity to sing alongside the Parish Choir at combined Sunday services once each term.
+Its musical tradition reflects the school’s origins as a choir school, and it has one of the finest adult parish choirs in Melbourne.
+The Christ Church Grammar School Chapel Choir enjoys the opportunity to sing alongside the Parish Choir at combined Sunday services once each term.

-Morning and evening Sunday worship complements a raft of mid-week services including School Chapel.
-Education is at the heart of the Parish’s mission – for children and adults alike – and CCGS students have an opportunity to prepare for rites of passage such as Admission to Holy Communion (‘First Communion’) and Confirmation each year.
+Morning and evening Sunday worship complements a rnumber of mid-week services including School Chapel.
+Education is at the heart of the Parish’s mission – for children and adults alike – and Christ Church Grammar School students have an opportunity to prepare for rites of passage such as admission to Holy Communion (First Communion) and Confirmation each year.

-Over 700 people on average attend advertised services at Christ Church each week, and many more visit to attend regular concerts and workshops, or simply to take time out to rest, reflect, or pray.
+Over 700 people attend advertised services at Christ Church each week, and many more visit to attend regular concerts and workshops, or simply to take time out to rest, reflect, or pray.
 The Parish seeks to preserve the best of Anglican worship, and to foster a progressive approach to religious literacy, theology, and spirituality.
 We are conscious that our gathering place is on the traditional lands of the Kulin Nation and respectfully acknowledge current and past elders of the Wurundjeri and Boonerwrung peoples.
-Every Sunday either Sunday School or Kids’ Church is offered in connection with morning services, and many families from the School and wider community connect with these times of story-telling, wondering, singing, and creative activity.
+Every Sunday either Sunday School or Kids’ Church is offered in connection with morning services, and many families from the school and wider community connect with these times of story-telling, wondering, singing, and creative activity.

-CCGS has been an integral part of the life and work of Christ Church South Yarra for almost all of the Parish’s history; something of which the Parish is very proud, and a relationship it greatly values.
-These two parts of the Christ Church community enrich and strengthen each other, sharing a site, facilities, resources, and a culture in which those of all faiths and of no particular faith can grow and flourish in body, mind, and spirit.
+Christ Church Grammar School has been an integral part of the life and work of Christ Church South Yarra for much of the Parish’s history - something of which the Parish is very proud, and a relationship it greatly values.
+These two parts of the Christ Church community enrich and strengthen each other, sharing a site, facilities, resources, and a culture in which those of all faiths, and of no particular faith, can grow and flourish in body, mind, and spirit.